Environmental Science MSc

 Discover how to choose and apply appropriate statistical methodologies in your research, including significance testing, regression, and non-parametric statistics.
 You’ll learn how to use machine learning models such as deep learning to aid your research.

-Groundwater – 15 credits
+Sustainable Groundwater Futures – 15 credits

 Explore how groundwater fits into the hydrological cycle and learn how to understand and predict the impacts of groundwater abstraction and recharge.
 You’ll learn about the controls on hydraulic conductivity, be able to explain how the chemical composition of natural groundwaters develops and the main factors controlling groundwater vulnerability to pollution and approaches for assessing this, along with sustainable approaches to groundwater management.

-Atmosphere and Ocean Climate Change Processes – 15 credits
+Advanced Atmosphere and Ocean Climate Change Processes – 15 credits

 Provides training in the science of global climate change, climate modelling, and the physical coupling and feedback of significant atmospheric and ocean processes currently thought responsible for the observed rapid changes in the Earth’s climate.
 The module emphasises links and feedbacks between different parts of the climate system.
 A simple climate model is used to investigate the effects of different processes.